Many tourists or travelers who visit the Andean market town of Otavalo or nearby Cotacachi include a visit to the Peguche waterfall.

 It’s easy to combine a visit to the Peguche Waterfall with other attractions in the neighborhood.
 More so if you’re taking a taxi tour of the area.

-- Many people combine the Waterfall with a visit to the Condor Park.
+Many people combine the Waterfall with a visit to the Condor Park.
 Generally, first visiting the Park – which is located on the South Eastern hill above the Waterfall – after which they walk downhill to the Peguche Waterfall.

-- Note: Visit my post on the Condor Park for tips & recommendations, as well as opening days & hours.
+- Visit my post on the Condor Park for tips & recommendations, as well as opening days & hours.

-How to get to the Peguche Waterfall
+How to get to the Waterfall from Otavalo

 - Instead of continuing on, you have to leave the rail track and make your way up to the houses up the hill.